All Episodes

 I don't know why we're trusting them.

-Well, I think you raised a good point.
+Well, I think you raise a good point.

 We had thousands of them released by the Taliban.

-So you can't tell me that the Taliban is serious about not aligning with Al Qaeda, ISIS K, the new the new, I guess, rendition of ISIS.
+So you can't tell me that the Taliban is serious about not aligning with al-Qaeda, ISIS-K, the new, I guess, rendition of ISIS.

-And and other this the Islamic emirates of Afghanistan will now be a terror haven, a safe haven for terrorists.
+And the Islamic Emirates of Afghanistan will now be a terror haven, a safe haven for terrorists.

-At some point, when we see in our intelligence shows us that they're preparing for the next attack, assuming our intelligence community continues to do the good job they've been doing.
+At some point, when we see, and our intelligence shows us that they're preparing for the next attack, assuming our intelligence community continues to do the good job they've been doing, they weren't wrong about what happened here, then at some point, somebody's going to have to strike.

 I don't know if it'll be Joe or whoever is in his place.

-Yeah, and you already see where, you know, the the recent air strike that blew up the car that had the explosives.
+Yeah, and you already see where, you know, the recent airstrike that blew up the car that had the explosives.

 So you can already see that they're trying to turn the citizens against us again.